gbmhunter/blog/content/electronics/circuit-design/digital-logic/latches-and-flip-flops/_index.md

 {{% figure src="d-flipflop-internals-no-inv-gate.svg" width="800px" caption="A D-type flip-flop with the inverting/NAND gate removed by connecting the output of the top NAND to the input of the bottom NAND." %}}

-You may have noticed that the output stage of the D-type flip-flop looks familiar -- that's because it's just an SR latch!
-The below image highlights the SR latch section of a D-type flip-flop.

-{{% figure src="d-flipflop-internals-highlighting-sr-latch.svg" width="800px" caption="A D flip-flop is just a SR latch with some extra circuitry added on the front end to add in the delay functionality." %}}

 D-type flip-flops are used for counters, shift-registers and input synchronization.

 #### Real-World D-Type Flip-Flops

 In reality, the actual D-type flip-flops you can buy can be much more complicated than what we have just discussed!
+This is the logic diagram for the Nexperia `74HC74` dual D-type flip-flop IC[^bib-nexperia-74hc74-ds]:

 {{% figure src="nexperia-74hc74-d-flip-flop-logic-diagram.png" width="700px" caption="Logic diagram for 1 of the positive-edge triggered D-type flip-flops in the Nexperia 74HC74 IC.
 Note the complexity![^bib-nexperia-74hc74-ds]" %}}